johnmccawley/vuejs-ex/mven-tutorial-1.md

     - config                    <!-- all our configuration will be here -->
     ----- database.js

-    - public                    <!-- holds all our files for our frontend angular application -->
+    - public                    <!-- holds all our files for our front-end vue.js application -->
-    ----- app.js                <!-- all angular code for our app -->
+    ----- app.js                <!-- all vue.js code for our app -->
     ----- index.html            <!-- main view -->

     - package.json              <!-- npm configuration to install dependencies/modules -->